getodk/aggregate/cloud-config/aws/README.md

 - Create the new security group

-  Set a name and a description for your new security group.
+  Enter `Aggregate Security Group` as the name and description.

   Select the VPC you've created in the previous step.